Ethiopia Reports 3.2 Mln Malaria Cases In 8 Months

-(MENAFN- AzerNews) Malaria cases are surging in Ethiopia with 3.2 million caseshaving been reported over the past eight months, Azernews reports, citing health ministry ofEthiopia.
+Malaria cases are surging in Ethiopia with 3.2 million cases having been reported over the past eight months, the health ministry said on Friday.

 Legal Disclaimer: